 F_{\operatorname{test}}= \frac{1}{K-1}\sum_{i=1}^K\Big(\frac{\bar Y_{i.} - \bar Y_{..}}{\hat \sigma_\varepsilon/\sqrt{n_i}}\Big)^2 = \frac{\operatorname{SS}_{\operatorname{Trt}}/(K-1)}{\operatorname{SS}_{\operatorname{Error}}/(N-K)},

 \] such that the test statistic \(F_{\operatorname{test}}\) is the ratio of between-to-within-treatment variability.
-Let us give names to the quantities in the numerator and denominator of the last expression; that is, let \[
+Now we give names to the quantities in the numerator and denominator of the last expression:

-\] If the treatment means are very spread out relative to the spread of the responses in each treatment group, the test statistic \(F_{\operatorname{test}}\) will be large, and its \(p\) value will be small.
-If the treatment means are close together relative to the spread of the responses in each treatment group, the test statistic \(F_{\operatorname{test}}\) will be small, and its \(p\) value will be large.
+\] which is the ratio of quantities representing between-treatment variation and within-treatment variation.
+If the treatment means are very spread out relative to the spread of the responses in each treatment group, the test statistic \(F_{\operatorname{test}}\) will be large.
+If the treatment means are close together relative to the spread of the responses in each treatment group, the test statistic \(F_{\operatorname{test}}\) will be small.
+Now, in light of the results in Proposition 41.4 and the recipe in Proposition 41.2 for constructing an F-distributed random variable, we have \[

 Source